YashvardhanATRgithub/Aliment/README.md

 # Aliment
-student focused online tiffin service app based on React Native
+student focused online tiffin service app based on React Native.
+More like a uber eats clone.